gquinteros93/angular-css-modules/README.md

 This project was created to demonstrate how to use CSS Module in an Angular application.

+# Live Demo

+Check out the live demo: https://angular-css-modules.herokuapp.com/

+# Article

+If you would like to see the step by step of how to use CSS Module in an Angular application I recommend you to read my article in:

 ## Development server

 Run the project with CSS Modules: